CassandraMaldonado/forecast_frame/README.md

 	•	Plots and tests for statistical validity.
         •	Economic interpretation.

-2. Arima_matrix.ipynb

-Purpose:
+*2. Arima Matrix*
-This notebook forecasts a time series using ARIMA modeling, focusing on identifying optimal lag orders and minimizing error.
+This notebook forecasts a time series using ARIMA modeling, focusing on identifying optimal lag orders and minimizing the error.

 Key Features:
 	•	AIC matrix heatmap for ARIMA model selection